tedee-com/tedee-mobile-sdk-android/README.md

 ### Configuration

-To properly use sdk you will need:
+To properly use sdk for lock already added to account you will need:

 - register your app with your app name and mobile public key (https://api.tedee.com/swagger/index.html#/Mobile/PostMobile, mobile public key is generated with `getMobilePublicKey()` See example app)
 - provide lock serial number and device name (you can find it in Tedee app "Lock settings" -> "Information")
-- get device public key, certificate and certificate expiry date (see example app how to get them from Tedee API)
+- get device public key, certificate and certificate expiry date (see example app how to get them from Tedee API - (Documentation)[https://github.com/tedee-com/tedee-example-ble-android/blob/master/README.md])

-When all required data is provided you can try to connect to the lock using `LockConnectionManager's` `connect(serialNumber: String, deviceCertificate: DeviceCertificate, keepConnection: Boolean = false, listener: ILockConnectionListener)` method.
+When all required data is provided you can try to secure connect to the lock using `LockConnectionManager's` `connect(serialNumber: String, deviceCertificate: DeviceCertificate, keepConnection: Boolean = false, secureConnectionListener: ILockConnectionListener)` method.

+To properly use sdk for lock not added to account you will need:

+- provide lock serial number.
+You can get it from (Tedee API)[https://api.tedee.com] based on Activation Code.
+See example app how to get them from Tedee API - (Add lock documentation)[https://github.com/tedee-com/tedee-example-ble-android/blob/master/ADD_LOCK_README.md]

+When all required data is provided you can try to connect to the lock using `AddLockConnectionManager's` `connectForAdding(serialNumber: String, keepConnection: Boolean = true, addLockConnectionListener: IAddLockConnectionListener)` method.

 ## Example App

 Explore the capabilities of the Tedee Mobile SDK through our [example app](https://github.com/tedee-com/tedee-example-ble-android).
 This example app demonstrates various use cases and serves as a practical guide for integrating the SDK into your projects.

+### Add Lock Documentation

+Documentation describing basic steps required to add a lock to your Tedee account and register the lock device.
+(Add lock documentation)[https://github.com/tedee-com/tedee-example-ble-android/blob/master/ADD_LOCK_README.md]

 ### API Documentation